Winter Golf Vacations

 Your Vacation Caddy

 On the golf course, your caddy is your trusted guide, helping you make the right decisions every hole.
-Let a travel agent be your vacation caddy to help you make the right decisions about your next trip.
-Travel agents know how to take the stress out of planning your golf getaway while saving you time and money, leaving you with ample energy to grip it and rip it all day long.
+Let a travel advisor be your vacation caddy to help you make the right decisions about your next trip.
+Travel advisors know how to take the stress out of planning your golf getaway while saving you time and money, leaving you with ample energy to grip it and rip it all day long.

 Trade in your ice cream sandwich for a nice, clean sand wedge.
-Click here to find a travel agent in your area to escape winter and start planning your next tee time underneath the sun.
+Click here to find a travel advisor in your area to escape winter and start planning your next tee time underneath the sun.